arpanmukherjee/Basic-Prep-Codes/README.md

 # Data Structures and Algorithms
 Following are the codes of all the data-structures and algorithms I have learned till now.
 I implemented all of them in `C++`.
 I will also try to add all the resources I have learnt from.
+I used to practice competetive programming on all the popular websites and I tried to maintain all the codes to a repo.
+You can find it [here](https://github.com/arpanmukherjee/Competetive-Programming).
 Thank you.
 Enjoy.

 ## Quick Links
 - [Searching and Sorting](#searching-and-sorting)